qypea/QKey/Readme.md

 me in a bad spot.
 No backups; needing to reset all my passwords.
 So I made my own, based on ideas I'd gathered.

+This code is designed to run on an Adafruit Feather Adalogger.

 ## Design goals
 * Easy backups -- Copy a file from the sd card
 * Backups can easily unwrapped on a PC to migrate to another system